MosheBerman/GiphyKit/Readme.md

 A Giphy API client that shows trending and search results.

 ## Running It

+The demo app requires iOS 10.3 or later to run.

 To run the giphy client, follow these steps:
 1. Check out this repo: `git clone https://github.com/MosheBerman/GiphyKit.git`
 2. Go to https://developers.giphy.com and set up an app, and grab your API key.